chef/chef/docs/dev/design_documents/data_collector.md

   * failures during cookbook resolution will cause `events.cookbook_resolution_failed(node, exception)` here and skip to #13
   * failures during cookbook synch will cause `events.cookbook_sync_failed(node, exception)` and skip to #13
 10. `events.cookbook_compilation_start(run_context)`
-11. < the resource events happen here which hit the Action Collection, may throw any of the other failure events >
+11. < the resource events happen here, which hit the Action Collection, may throw any of the other failure events >
 12. `events.converge_complete` or `events.converge_failed(exception)`
 13. `run_status.stop_clock`
 14. `run_status.exception = exception` if it failed